tango2590/capacitance-liquid-level-sensor/README.md

     the capacitance values to the desired percentage values which will be gathered in the next step.
 An example yaml dashboard is provided.

-*Please note this example dashboard uses the [[ApexCharts]{.ul}](https://github.com/RomRider/apexcharts-card) card.*
+    **Please note this example dashboard uses the [ApexCharts](https://github.com/RomRider/apexcharts-card) card.*

-**TANK CALIBRATION**
+## TANK CALIBRATION

-*Before proceeding, the tanks involved will need to be emptied.
+**Before proceeding, the tanks involved will need to be emptied.
 It is recommended that you flush your black tank if able to do so in order to get the most accurate baseline readings.*

 6. For each tank you choose to monitor, calibration is required.
     Calibration requires a container with a known volume (1 gallon